tuist/tuist/docs/contribution/tuist.md

 like iOS,
 adding code to Tuist shouldn't be much different.
 You already know the most important elements, [Foundation](https://developer.apple.com/documentation/foundation) and Swift.
-There are two differences compared to developing apps that are worth mentioning.
+There are two differences compared to developing apps that are worth mentioning:

 - **The interactions with CLIs happen through the terminal.**
   The user executes Tuist,